 Do Not Sign Anything from an Insurance Company

 Following an accident with a semi-truck, you may be filing a claim with the truck driver or the trucking company.
-An attorney can help you determine liability.
+A Greenville truck accident attorney can help you determine liability.
 It is important to understand the full value of your claim before agreeing to any settlement.
 Compensation should cover more than just your immediate expenses.
 An experienced attorney can negotiate on your behalf and ensure you are not settling for too little.

 Keep Records of Everything